KelinLyu/KGLEngine/README.md

 ```
 lightNode->highlightIntensity = 0.5f;
 ```
-The penetration range allows the pixels inside to shine, ignoring the normal vector it is pointing to.
+The penetration range allows the pixels inside to shine, ignoring the normal vector's direction.
 ```
 lightNode->penetrationRange = 1.0f;
 ```